KetsuN/datasciencecoursera/Getting and Cleaning Data/Course Project/CodeBook.md

 indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+All signals are included in

-- tBodyAcc-XYZ
+- tBodyAcc-XYZ (number)
-- tGravityAcc-XYZ
+- tGravityAcc-XYZ (number)
-- tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ (number)
-- tBodyGyro-XYZ
+- tBodyGyro-XYZ (number)
-- tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ (number)
-- tBodyAccMag
+- tBodyAccMag (number)
-- tGravityAccMag
+- tGravityAccMag (number)
-- tBodyAccJerkMag
+- tBodyAccJerkMag (number)
-- tBodyGyroMag
+- tBodyGyroMag (number)
-- tBodyGyroJerkMag
+- tBodyGyroJerkMag (number)
-- fBodyAcc-XYZ
+- fBodyAcc-XYZ (number)
-- fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ (number)
-- fBodyGyro-XYZ
+- fBodyGyro-XYZ (number)
-- fBodyAccMag
+- fBodyAccMag (number)
-- fBodyAccJerkMag
+- fBodyAccJerkMag (number)
-- fBodyGyroMag
+- fBodyGyroMag (number)
-- fBodyGyroJerkMag
+- fBodyGyroJerkMag (number)

 The set of variables that were estimated and supplied with this data set are:

-- mean(): Mean value
+- mean(): Mean value (number)
-- std(): Standard deviation
+- std(): Standard deviation (number)

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-- gravityMean
+- gravityMean (number)
-- tBodyAccMean
+- tBodyAccMean (number)
-- tBodyAccJerkMean
+- tBodyAccJerkMean (number)
-- tBodyGyroMean
+- tBodyGyroMean (number)
-- tBodyGyroJerkMean
+- tBodyGyroJerkMean (number)

+The dataset originally from UCI HAR has been transformed to append
+- Subject (number)
+- Activity performed by subject (string)

-The dataset originally from UCI HAR has been transformed to append the Subject (by ID number) and the activity that the subject was performing for each measurement.
-Each row in the dataset represents and single Subject/Activity combination along with the average values for each mean and std signal variable.
+Each row in the dataset represents a single Subject/Activity combination along with the average values for each mean and std signal variable.